nesi/mahuika-jupyter-kernels/README.md

 * in the *share/jupyter/kernels* directory there is one directory for each kernel
   - the json file within each kernel directory should call the wrapper script for that kernel
+  - name one of your Python kernel directories *python3* to override the default (otherwise you will end up with duplicates)
 * the *share/jupyter* directory should be added to `JUPYTER_PATH`
 * add the *bin* director to `PATH`